 Finally, the value of a JOC has been formally recognised by EASA who regulate flight crew licensing in Europe.
 EASA have published guidance which paves the way for a new type of MCC course which includes ‘advanced swept-wing jet aeroplane training’ and ‘advanced airline operations scenario training’.

-The very first APS (Airline Pilot Standards) MCC was first introduced by Virtual Aviation of Cambridge and is proving highly successful with both students and – more importantly – with recruiting airlines.
+The very first APS (Airline Pilot Standards) MCC was first introduced by VA Airline Training of Cambridge and is proving highly successful with both students and – more importantly – with recruiting airlines.

 Ryanair, for example, is already stating on its cadet recruitment webpage that applicants holding a Certificate of Completion of APS MCC Training “will be given preference during selection” and “will be at a distinct advantage in the interview and assessment process”.

 PRO-PILOT PROGRAMME – NEW PHASE 3

 The course designers at 2FLY are always striving to refine each individual component of the Pro-Pilot Programme and make it as good as it can possibly be.
 This benefits both the Group and its reputation, but more importantly, our students.
 It is with great pleasure that 2FLY has incorporated this excellent new course into its flagship ATPL programme.